rikokurnia/rikokurnia/README.md

 I'm currently active to create product that usefull for people and i also have skill to operate microsoft office

-- 🔭 I’m currently student on one of school in web java
+- 🔭 I’m currently student Information System at UIN SYARIF HIDAYATULLAH JAKARTA
-- 🌱 I’m currently learning about web development such as javascript
+- 🌱 I’m currently learning about Data Science and Web3 Development
 - 💬 Tell me if you have any question or want to contribute with me
 - 📫 How to reach me: rikokurniaganteng12@gmail.com
 - ⚡ Fun fact: i am 16 Y.O